minervaproject/little-service/README.md

 ### RDS
 1. Create an RDS instance, on the RDS dashboard.
 Add credentials to `config/environments/ebs.py`.
 2. The database needs a security group that allows traffic in and out, if it's in a VPC.
+3. There are also steps needed to make the RDS utf8mb4 to support Unicode, with instructions to be written.

 ### Elastic Container Service